mesosphere/dcos-commons/docs/pages/developer-guide.md

 Standard [PEM encoded](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) certificate, private key and root CA certificate.
 Based on a file extension name it is possible to tell which artifact is in the file.

-A certificate file with **.crt** extension contains an end-entity certificate with possible chain of certificates leading to the root CA certificate.
+A certificate file with **.crt** extension contains an end-entity certificate with optional chain of certificates leading to the root CA certificate.
 The root CA certificate is not part of end-entity certificate file.

-A **.key** file contains PEM encoded private key.
+A **.key** file contains the PEM encoded private key.

-A file with **.crt** extension contains root CA certificate without certificate chain.
+A file with **.crt** extension contains the root CA certificate without the certificate chain.

 #### Java Keystore

 The [Java Keystore (JKS)](https://en.wikipedia.org/wiki/Keystore) is a repository of various certificates and private keys.
-When private key and certificate is requested a task will get 2 JKS format files.
+When a private key and certificate is requested, a task will get 2 JKS format files.

-A **.keystore** is a JKS file that contains a private key with end-entity certificate and complete certificate chain including the root CA certificate.
-Certificate is stored under alias name **`default`**.
-The keystore and key are protected by single **`notsecure`** password.
+A **.keystore** is a JKS file that contains a private key with an end-entity certificate and a complete certificate chain, including the root CA certificate.
+The certificate is stored under the alias name **`default`**.
+The keystore and key are protected by the password **`notsecure`**.

-A **.truststore** is a JKS file that contains DC/OS root CA certificate stored as a trust certificate.
+A **.truststore** is a JKS file that contains the DC/OS root CA certificate stored as a trust certificate.
 The certificte is stored under alias **`dcos-root`**.
 The keystore is protected by **`notsecure`** password.

-The password **`notsecure`** that is protecting both JKS files (containing an end-entity certificate with private key and root CA certificate) is selected because most of Java tools and libraries validate for some password.
+The password **`notsecure`** that protects both JKS files (containing an end-entity certificate with private key and root CA certificate) has been selected because most Java tools and libraries require a password.
 It is not to meant to provide any additional protection.
 Security of both files is achieved by using DC/OS secrets store with file-based in-memory secrets.
-No other schedulers and tasks can access TLS artificates provisioned by a scheduler.
+No other schedulers or tasks can access TLS artifacts provisioned by a scheduler.

 **Imporant note:** The DC/OS 1.10 secrets store doesn't provide support for storing binary data.
-To overcome this limitation the `keystore` and `truststore` files are encoded using Base64 encoding when stored to secrets store.
+To overcome this limitation, the `keystore` and `truststore` files are Base64 encoded before they are added to the secrets store.
 Files are mounted into a task container with additional `base64` file name suffix - `*.keystore.base64` and `*.truststore.base64`.
 There is a `bootstrap` utility helper that automatically decodes files in `$MESOS_SANDBOX` with `*.keystore.base64` and `*.truststore.base64` extension and stores them in a sandbox directory with expected `*.keystore` and `*.truststore` names. **Decoded files aren't stored using in-memory file system and are stored on a disk even after task finishes until the sandbox is removed by an operator or Mesos GC.**

 ## Installation requirements

 To enable TLS support a `Mesosphere DC/OS Enterprise` cluster must be installed in `permissive` or `strict` security mode.

-A scheduler must run with `service account` that has permissions to access:
+A scheduler must run with a `service account` that has permission to access:

 - `DC/OS CA` - requires `full` permission to [`dcos:adminrouter:ops:ca:rw`](https://docs.mesosphere.com/1.9/security/perms-reference/#admin-router) resource

 - Secrets store - requires `full` permission [`dcos:secrets:default:<service-name>/`](https://docs.mesosphere.com/1.9/security/perms-reference/#secrets) and `full` permission on `dcos:secrets:list:default:<service-name>`

-  This is a minimal permission that would allow scheduler to store secrets in service namespace.
-However with only this permission a scheduler wouldn't be able to clean up created secrets when service is uninstalled.
-This is a known limitation and will be addressed in `DC/OS` version `1.11`.

-  Alternatively it is possible to assign service account broad `full` permission on `dcos:superuser` resource.
-This is a security risk so it is not adviced to run any scheduler with such a permission.

-  Operator can manually clean up secrets via DC/OS UI or CLI before uninstalling service that uses TLS.
-If operator would like to use `dcos:superuser` permission for automated uninstall it would be possible to assign such permission just before uninstalling package and removing the permission from account after the service has been uninstalled.
+  The secrets store authorizer supports only permissions on explicit secrets paths.
+Since SDK provisions many secrets for TLS artifacts it is necessary to give a `service account` broad `dcos:superuser`.

+  This is a known limitation and it will get addressed in the future releases of the DC/OS.

 # Testing